backdrop-contrib/style_settings/README.txt

 The first step generates a unique checksum key that will be used by the second step but only if the css/js cache has been flushed.

-The second step rewrites the CSS file using the checksum key if it contains a setting or variable code comment AND:
+The second step rewrites the CSS file using the checksum key if it contains inline setting or variable code comments AND:
 - theme settings have changed
 OR
 - variables have changed